Screenshot by Victor Agreda Jr.

 That said, Pixelmator Pro takes advantage of numerous macOS features, including Versions, which lets you move among previous saves with ease.
 In fact, as I alluded to earlier, the macOS features in Pixelmator Pro give it somewhat of an edge over Photoshop.
 By relying on macOS features like Metal 2, Wide Color, and CoreML (which powers its machine learning features), Pixelmator Pro moves like a speedboat to Photoshop’s battleship.
 I wound up launching Pixelmator Pro to do a lot of my photo work simply because (on a 2017 27-inch iMac, anyway) it launched instantly and ran like a cheetah.
 Speaking of which, Pixelmator Pro is not compatible with OS X 10.0 Cheetah—only 10.13 High Sierra and up.
 The latest version looks great on Mojave.

 Wrapping up our discussion of layers, if you do extensive masking work in Photoshop, you’re going to have a little adjustment period with Pixelmator Pro.
-There are masks, and they pretty much work like those in Pixelmator, which aren’t comparable to Photoshop’s.
+There are masks, but they pretty much work like those in Pixelmator, which aren’t comparable to Photoshop’s.
 The good news is Pixelmator Pro uses machine learning to help with selections, and you have a variety of ways to modify selections.

 Naturally, Pixelmator Pro offers the usual suite of image editing tools, like selections, painting, vector shapes (including text), color and effect and warp tools, plus a suite of color and pixel repair tools.
 These aren’t always as deep as Photoshop’s, but the vast majority of tools you’re likely to use are there, including something called Recipes, which is similar to Adobe Lightroom’s presets.
 If you adjust an image a certain way and want to apply that same series of adjustments to other images, you can save it and apply it later.
 You can even drag these recipes to the Finder and share them with other Pixelmator Pro users.